Hahasha4/BrevityAI/README.md

 2. **Summarize**: Click the "Summarize" button to generate a summary of the input text.

-3. **Sample from Wikipedia**: Optionally, click the "Sample from Wikipedia" button to fetch random Wikipedia text for summarization.
+3. **Upload Text File**: Optionally, click the "Upload File" button to fetch content from text files for summarization.

 4. **View Summary**: The generated summary will be displayed on the same page along with the original text.